tfennelly/jenkins-js-builder/README.md

 $ gulp --skipLint
 ```

-# Maven Integration (for plugins)
+# Maven Integration
 Hooking a [Gulp] based build into a Maven build involves adding a few Maven `<profile>`s to the
 Maven project's `pom.xml`.
 For Jenkins plugins, the easiest way to get this integration is to simply
-have you plugin `pom.xml` depend on the Jenkins [plugin-pom].
+have the plugin `pom.xml` depend on the Jenkins [plugin-pom].
+For other project types, you'll need
+to copy those profiles locally (see [plugin-pom]).

-These integrations hook the [Gulp] building into the maven build lifecycles.
+These integrations hook the [Gulp] build into the maven build lifecycles.
 A few `mvn` build
 switches are supported, as described in the following sections.

 ## `-DcleanNode`